 Jason Singh is a beatboxer, vocal sculptor and sound artist whose work is rooted in inspiring people to engage in creative experiences through voice, technology, performance and participation.

-Jason’s Residency has created Ebb and Flow which explores people’s memories of Hull through a unique 3D fully immersive sound experience.
+Jason’s Residency has created a sound installation, Ebb and Flow which explores people’s memories of Hull through a unique 3D fully immersive sound experience.
 It connects to Hull’s links with water, transformation, regrowth and change.
 The installation will include stories, songs, fond memories, vague and vivid accounts of the past, seasons and descriptions of spaces that once existed.
-It runs for 2017 seconds on loop.
+It runs for 2017 seconds on a loop.

-The content of the installation has been derived from various workshops working with people of different ages, cultures and communities in Hull, including The Warren youth project, the Colours of Music Orchestra, other youth music projects in Hull and adults involved in Hull Freedom Chorus, and people with dementia attending Buckingham Day Centre.
-Ebb and Flow also includes contributions from local artists: Jez Riley French, musician, composer, lecturer and artist from Hull, musician Wai Wan and the Hull Freedom Chorus Choir.
+The content of the installation has been derived from various workshops working with people of different ages, cultures and communities in Hull, including The Warren youth project, and a group of members from Hull Freedom Chorus, and people with dementia attending Buckingham Day Centre.
+Ebb and Flow also includes contributions from local artists: Jez Riley French, musician, composer, lecturer and artist from Hull, musician Wai Wan and the Hull Freedom Chorus.

 It is a 23-speaker, fully immersive Ambisonic sound installation and will be constructed using a Higher Order Ambisonics sound-field, almost like a dome-shaped structure, which will be programmed and installed in the Hull History Centre by Liverpool based 3D/Ambisonic’s company, Kinicho.